Laurie Anderson

-Anderson met singer-songwriter Lou Reed in 1992, and she was married to him from April 2008 until his death in 2013.
+Anderson's debut studio album Big Science was released in 1982 and has since been followed by a number of studio and live albums.
+She starred in and directed the 1986 concert film Home of the Brave.
+Anderson's creative output has also included theatrical and documentary works, voice acting, art installations, and a CD-ROM.
+She is a pioneer in electronic music and has invented several musical devices that she has used in her recordings and performance art shows.

 Early life and education

-Anderson was born in Glen Ellyn, Illinois, on June 5, 1947, the daughter of Mary Louise (née Rowland) and Arthur T. Anderson.
-She had seven siblings, and on weekends she studied painting at the Art Institute of Chicago and played with the Chicago Youth Symphony.
+Laura Phillips Anderson was born in Chicago on June 5, 1947, and grew up in the nearby suburb Glen Ellyn, Illinois, one of eight children born to Mary Louise (née Rowland) and Arthur T. Anderson.
+Growing up, she spent weekends studying painting at the Art Institute of Chicago and played with the Chicago Youth Symphony.

 She graduated from Glenbard West High School.
-She attended Mills College in California, and after moving to New York in 1966, graduated in 1969 from Barnard College with a B.A. magna cum laude and Phi Beta Kappa, studying art history.
+She attended Mills College in California, and, after moving to New York in 1966, graduated in 1969 from Barnard College with a B.A. magna cum laude and Phi Beta Kappa, studying art history.
 In 1972, she obtained an M.F.A. in sculpture from Columbia University.

 Her first performance-art piece — a symphony played on automobile horns — was performed in 1969.
-In 1970, she drew the underground comix Baloney Moccasins, which was published by George DiCaprio.
-In the early 1970s, she worked as an art instructor, as an art critic for magazines such as Artforum, and illustrated children's books—the first of which was titled The Package, a mystery story in pictures alone.
+In 1970 she drew the underground comix Baloney Moccasins, which was published by George DiCaprio.
+In the early 1970s she worked as an art instructor and as an art critic for magazines such as Artforum, and illustrated children's books — the first of which was titled The Package (1971), a mystery story in pictures alone.